 A perfect example is finding a credit balance in a bank account.
 This would mean the bank account is overdrawn and not only should this be investigated, it should be addressed immediately.

 Proper Grouping of Types of Accounts

 Just like the obvious balance issues, accountants look for incorrect types of accounts.
-I’ve seen cash accounts coded as other assets and thus a reclassification is required to move the account into the proper area of the Trial Balance.
-The most common error occurs in the Income Statement account section of the Trial Balance.
+I’ve seen cash accounts coded as other assets and thus a reclassification is required to move the account into the proper area of the trial balance.
+The most common error occurs with the income statement account section of the trial balance.
 Often business owners classify an expense item as a cost of goods sold type of account or the other way around.
 To assist in better understanding of the information, it is wise to set the account type to the proper grouping of accounts.
 This way reports are easily understandable and the reader can quickly find any problems with the financial information.

 Working Trial Balance

 For accountants, this is the most often used format for a trial balance.
 We use the trial balance to convert our books from one format to another.
 What on earth is he talking about?
 You will often hear folks say that many companies have several sets of books.
 One is for GAAP (Generally Accepted Accounting Principles) and another set is for tax purposes.
 Yep, there are actually more!
 These include:

 Fair Market Value